Tacman1981/C-Code/README.md

-Random code segments here that are tested and working to some degree
+Random code segments here that are tested and working to some degree.
+Use at your own risk.